-Squirrels are a familiar sight whether we live in city, suburb or a rural setting.
-It’s fun to watch squirrel antics at bird feeders, their acrobatics on branches and utility wires, their furtive foraging for nuts and seeds.
+Squirrels are a familiar sight whether we live in a city, suburb, or rural setting.
+It’s fun to watch squirrels’ antics at bird feeders, their acrobatics on branches and utility wires, their furtive foraging for nuts and seeds.
 Because we often see them near our homes, we may forget that squirrels are wild animals and that they play an important role in the forest ecosystem.
 Tree squirrels are gatherers of seeds, planters of trees, and prey for predators like hawks and owls.

 The Northeast is home to four species of tree squirrels, those that make their homes in tree branches.
-Two are well known – the eastern gray squirrel and the red squirrel – for they are diurnal, active in the daytime.
-Many people are surprised to learn that two species of flying squirrel, the northern and southern Continue reading Squirrel Tales – Background
+Continue reading Squirrel Tales – Background

 A Tree Party